ssfsx17/ffpnp/pandoc-markdown/0810-Dark-Knight.md

 Magical Attack, Dark-Aspected, dealing Level * Intellect * 0.8 Damage.
 Also grants yourself [Darkside][Status: Darkside] status for 4 status phases.
 You gain 1 Blood Point.

+This ability can be used immediately after a TP-using _Darkness Weapon_ action, in which case the MP cost is doubled, for a total of 6,000 MP.

 **Shadow Wall**

 | Cost      |